nileshkothule3319y-ux/C_Programing_Projects/README.md

-# C_Programing_Project_progress_BAR
+# C programing Projects
+1.PROGRSS BAR
  A simple C program that shows multiple tasks running at the same time using animated progress bars in the terminal.
 Each task moves forward at a random speed, using structures and ANSI escape codes for smooth screen updates.